VMware

 • Unsupported shared folder functions fail silently.
 Microsoft Windows 95, Windows 98, and Windows ME guest operating systems do not support shared folder functions.
 Calls to such functions for these guests fail without returning an error code.

-• Vix shared folder status subject to delay in Linux guests.
+• VIX shared folder status subject to delay in Linux guests.
 The HGFS (host-guest file system) driver for a Linux guest caches information about shared folders.
 The default caching duration is five seconds.
-As a consequence, Vix functions that check the status of a shared folder in the HGFS file system will see stale information for five seconds after the state of the shared folder changes.
+As a consequence, VIX functions that check the status of a shared folder in the HGFS file system will see stale information for five seconds after the state of the shared folder changes.
 For instance, if you call VixVM_RemoveSharedFolder() to remove a shared folder, then immediately call VixVM_FileExistsInGuest() to test for a file in the shared folder, the file system reports that the file still exists in a subdirectory of /mnt/hgfs.
 To work around this issue, have a client sleep for five seconds before assuming that the shared folder status is correct.

 • VixVM_EnableSharedFolders() behaves differently depending on the power state.
 If you call VixVM_EnableSharedFolders() when the virtual machine is powered on, shared folders are enabled only until the next power-off or suspend operation.
 If you call VixVM_EnableSharedFolders() when the virtual machine is powered off, the enabled setting persists until you change it again.